avakovshund/app3-pdf-template/README.md

-# PDF Creator from CSV
+# PDF Creator from CSV files
 You can easily adjust program for your needs.